dogweather/forkful/content/en/dart/testing-and-debugging/printing-debug-output.md

   \ console during runtime, allowing developers to track the flow of execution,\u2026"
 lastmod: '2024-03-13T22:44:59.823116-06:00'
 model: gpt-4-0125-preview
-summary: "Printing debug output in Dart is about displaying information to the console\
-  \ during runtime, allowing developers to track the flow of execution,\u2026"
+summary: Printing debug output in Dart is about displaying information to the console during runtime, allowing developers to track the flow of execution, investigate the state of variables, or identify the source of errors.
 title: Printing debug output
 weight: 33
 ---